michiganhackers/photo-assassin-ios-app/README.md

 ## Dependencies:

-The project is using cocoapods for managing external libraries and a Gemfile for managing the cocoapods version.
+This project is using cocoapods for managing external libraries and a Gemfile for managing the cocoapods version.
+You will need to run the following commands in terminal after cloning this repository to your local machine to get the project running inside of Xcode.

 Get Bundler